iambhagat92/calcuforme/DEPLOYMENT_GUIDE.md

 ## Prerequisites

 Before deploying, ensure you have:
-- All project files in the `F:\CalcuForMe` directory
+- All project files in the `F:\Calculate For Me` directory
 - A GitHub account (for GitHub Pages and integration with Netlify/Vercel)
 - Git installed on your computer
 - Basic knowledge of command line operations

 ## Deploying to GitHub Pages

-GitHub Pages is free and perfect for static websites like CalcuForMe.
+GitHub Pages is free and perfect for static websites like Calculate For Me.

 ### Step 1: Create a GitHub Repository

 1. Go to [GitHub.com](https://github.com) and sign in
 2. Click the "+" icon in the top right corner and select "New repository"
-3. Name your repository (e.g., `calcuforme`)
+3. Name your repository (e.g., `Calculate For Me`)
 4. Make it public (required for free GitHub Pages)
 5. Don't initialize with README, .gitignore, or license
 6. Click "Create repository"